Assessment and Certification¶

 As a Basis for Security Testing Methodologies¶

-A good mobile app security testing methodology should cover all requirements listed in the MASVS.
-The OWASP Mobile Application Security Testing Guide (MASTG) describes black-box and white-box test cases for each verification requirement.
+A good mobile app security testing methodology should cover all controls listed in the MASVS.
+The OWASP Mobile Application Security Testing Guide (MASTG) describes black-box and white-box test cases for each verification control.

 As a Guide for Automated Unit and Integration Tests¶

-The MASVS is designed to be highly testable, with the sole exception of architectural requirements.
-Automated unit, integration and acceptance testing based on the MASVS requirements can be integrated in the continuous development lifecycle.
+The MASVS is designed to be highly testable, with the sole exception of architectural controls.
+Automated unit, integration and acceptance testing based on the MASVS controls can be integrated in the continuous development lifecycle.
 This not only increases developer security awareness, but also improves the overall quality of the resulting apps, and reduces the amount of findings during security testing in the pre-release phase.

 For Secure Development Training¶